 Upon graduation, we expect some of our graduates to pursue careers in fields such as computer software development, actuarial science, applied statistics, manufacturing quality control, and operations research.

 Others will go on to teach mathematics at the elementary or secondary levels or to pursue advanced degrees in mathematics.

-A Mathematics major must complete a minimum of sixteen (16) credit hours in Humanities and Social Sciences with at least six (6) credit hours in Humanities and at least six (6) credit hours in Social Sciences.
+An Applied and Computational Mathematics major must complete a minimum of sixteen (16) credit hours in Humanities and Social Sciences with at least six (6) credit hours in Humanities and at least six (6) credit hours in Social Sciences.
 Refer to the Humanities and Social Sciences section of this catalog for a list of courses satisfying these requirements.
+It is also important to refer to the General Education Core Requirements under Bachelor of Science Graduation Requirements for further information.
+Students must complete the General Education Core Requirements within the first sixty-four (64) credits.

 The accompanying sample schedule lists all required classes for the degree in their proper prerequisite sequence.
 Students should consult course listings for prerequisites and should consult their advisors at each registration.